 Support Direct Democracy

-Our campaign has come a long way from 2014 when we ran our first 8 candidates who averaged .9% of the vote, through several by-elections in since in which our candidates percentage has doubled to just below 2%.
+Our party has come a long way from 2014 when we ran our first 8 candidates in 107 (7.5% of) ridings, who got 4,247 votes, .09% of the total province wide vote or about .9% average in the ridings we ran in.
+Through several by-elections in since our candidates percentage of the vote has doubled to just below 2%.

 None of the Above Party

 * please make sure to provide your complete name and address details if they are not on the cheque already